 This material has been prepared for informational and educational purposes only.
-It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.
+It is not intended to provide, and should not be relied upon for, investment, account, legal or tax advice.
+Diversification does not assure a profit nor does it protect against loss of principal.
+Diversification among investment options and asset classes may help to reduce overal volatility.